ethan-dowler/ethan-dowler.github.io/_posts/software/2023-05-23-writing-readable-rspec-tests.md

 describe Sun do
   describe "#visible?" do
-    context "when the time of day is 12pm" do it "is visible" do
+    context "when the time of day is 12pm" do it "returns true" do
         # test code
       end
     end

-    context "when the time of day is 12am" do it "is not visible" do
+    context "when the time of day is 12am" do it "returns false" do
         # test code
       end
     end